-This may seem trivial, but once you’ve read the options below, you will know that it is not trivial at all.
-There are at least 5 ways to hold your baby while he nurses and it is good to be familiar with 3 or more positions.
+This may seem trivial, but once you’ve read the options below, you will know it is not trivial.
+There are at least five ways to hold your Baby while he nurses, and it is good to be familiar with three or more positions.
 Why is this necessary?

 1. Cradle Hold

 The cradle hold is probably the most popular way to hold your Baby while he drinks from your breast.
 Most photos of mother & baby pairs will show the Baby being held with the cradle hold.

 Here, your Baby’s head is supported by the crook of your right elbow as he nurses from the right breast.

 If your baby is heavy, your left arm may be under your right arm for extra support.
 If you are trying to encourage let down or empty plugged ducts, then your left hand can massage the right breast as the Baby is nursing.
 If you’re an expert, your left hand is free to hold a book while reading.
 The key here is that right arm will support the Baby when you are feeding from the right breast.